Horumonyaki

 Horumonyaki (ホルモン焼き) is a kind of Japanese cuisine made from beef or pork offal.
 Kitazato Shigeo, the chef of a yōshoku restaurant (one that specializes in Western-derived cuisine) in Osaka devised this dish and registered a trademark in 1940.
 It was originally derived from Yakiniku.
 The name horumon is derived from the word "hormone", with the intended meaning of "stimulation", as in the original Greek.
 The name horumon is also similar to the Kansai dialect term hōrumon (放る物), which means "discarded goods".
 Horumonyaki has a reputation for being a "stamina building" food.

+Ingredients

-Although horumon may be beef or pork, pork is more commonly used.
+Although horumon may be beef or pork, beef is more commonly used.
 (Note: Names vary considerably depending on the source animal and also on regional dialect.)
 Common horumon items include: